Wise vs Western Union

 Users appreciate the flexibility Western Union offers with both online and offline transfer services, especially when they need to send cash.
 The country-specific FAQs and phone service also make the process seamless.

-Note: Although both can handle larger transfers, if you need to transfer amounts greater than $7000 USD we recommend money transfer services specifically designed for larger amounts.
+Note: Although both can handle larger transfers, if you need to transfer amounts greater than $7000 USD we recommend international services specifically designed for larger amounts.

 4. Reviews (inc. Negative Ones) — What Others Are Saying